 If you are thinking about undertaking home improvements, you might be wondering which improvements add most value to a house.
 If you are thinking about selling your house, maximising the value of your home can help you to move up the property ladder and move closer towards your dream home.

-If you’re planning to undertake home improvements, it’s important to consider what adds most value to a house.
+Getting a clear idea of what you can do to add value to your home is important.
+This is because some home improvements may actually lead to you being out of pocket.
 You might have always dreamed of installing a hot tub in your lounge or transforming your open-plan living space into a bowling alley, but it’s unlikely to do much for your property’s price tag.

-Before you start focusing on nice-to-have upgrades, we recommend concentrating your attentions on resolving any pressing structural issues, such as:
+Before you start focusing on nice-to-have upgrades, we recommend focusing on resolving any pressing structural issues, such as: